nerfstudio-project/nerfacc/docs/source/examples/vanilla.rst

 Here we trained a 8-layer-MLP for the radiance field as in the `vanilla Nerf`_.
 We used the train split for training and test split for evaluation as in the Nerf paper.
 Our experiments are conducted on a single NVIDIA TITAN RTX GPU.
+The training memory footprint is about 10GB.

 .. note::
     The vanilla Nerf paper uses two MLPs for course-to-fine sampling.
 Instead here we only use a